ShubhamNagarkar/MedicalBot/README.md

 * **Ease of Use:** It is relatively easy to integrate, operates in-memory, and allows straightforward saving/loading of the index, making it ideal for rapid prototyping, POCs, and MVPs.
 * **Scalability:** While FAISS is suitable for this stage, alternative vector databases like Milvus or Pinecone are noted as potential options for future scaling if required (offering managed hosting, advanced features, etc.).

+## 📊 Evaluation

+The performance of the MedicalBot RAG system was evaluated using both automated metrics (ROUGE and BERTScore) and manual inspection of the generated answers.
+Detailed evaluation procedures and results can be found in the `RAGMedicalBot.ipynb` notebook.

+### ROUGE Metrics (Lexical Overlap)

+ROUGE scores measure the overlap between the generated answers and the reference answers from the dataset based on n-grams and sequence alignment.

+* **`ROUGE-1` (Unigram Overlap): 0.41** - Indicates that approximately 41% of the individual words (unigrams) in the reference answers were also present in the generated answers.
+* **`ROUGE-2` (Bigram Overlap): 0.28** - Shows a lower overlap for word pairs (bigrams), suggesting that while individual terms might be present, exact phrasing is less common.
+* **`ROUGE-L` (Longest Common Subsequence): 0.325** - Implies moderate structural alignment; the system often reorders or paraphrases content rather than replicating exact sequences from the source.

+**ROUGE Conclusion:** The moderate ROUGE scores suggest that the model does not simply copy text verbatim.
+It retains key terms (reflected in ROUGE-1) but often paraphrases or restructures sentences (lower ROUGE-2 and ROUGE-L).
+Manual checks confirmed the model was well-grounded by the retrieved passages with minimal hallucination.
+The degree of paraphrasing could potentially be tuned via LLM temperature settings in future refinements.

+### BERTScore Metrics (Semantic Similarity)

+BERTScore compares the semantic similarity between generated and reference answers using contextual embeddings, providing insight beyond exact word matches.

+* **`Precision`: 0.859** - Indicates that most of the information in the generated answers is semantically relevant to the reference answers, suggesting low hallucination of irrelevant content.
+* **`Recall`: 0.873** - Shows that the generated answers capture a large portion of the relevant semantic content present in the reference answers, indicating completeness.
+* **`F1-Score`: 0.866** - The high F1 score demonstrates strong overall semantic similarity; the generated answers are semantically very close to the reference answers, even when the wording differs significantly.

+**BERTScore Conclusion:** The high BERTScore results strongly suggest that the LLM effectively understands and conveys the correct medical facts derived from the provided context passages.
+High recall points to informative answers, while high precision indicates relevance and focus.

+### Overall Conclusion

+Combining the automated metrics with manual inspection, it's evident that the RAG system performs well for the Medical Q&A task.
+* The system produces **factually correct and relevant answers**, drawing accurately from the retrieved context.
+* It tends to **paraphrase or reformat information** rather than copying exact sentences, which is desirable behavior for a helpful assistant.
+* While lexical similarity (ROUGE) is moderate due to this paraphrasing, **semantic similarity (BERTScore) is high**, confirming that the core meaning and essential medical information are accurately conveyed.

+This indicates the chosen RAG approach successfully leverages the provided dataset to generate trustworthy and understandable answers to medical queries.

 ## 🔮 Future Scope

 While the current MedicalBot implementation provides a solid baseline, especially considering potential memory and single-GPU constraints, there are numerous avenues for enhancing each component of the RAG architecture: